50 Best Family Vacation Ideas That All Ages Will Love

 Little Rock and Hot Springs, Arkansas

 It’s easy to incorporate the charming small capital city of Little Rock (and its neighbor North Little Rock) with a visit to the only national park that’s got ancient thermal springs, mountain views, incredible geology, forest hiking trails, and babbling creeks all tucked into the middle of a town!
-And 2021 is the best to visit, as Hot Springs is celebrating its 100th anniversary with special programs and events in honor of this centennial party.
 But no matter when you visit, you’ll want to take a tour near Little Rock Central High School with a National Park Service ranger, have one of the greatest meals of your life at Brave New Restaurant, and spend an incredible hour at the incomparable ESSE Purse Museum.

 Stay just outside the downtown area, on the water, at the glittering new Doubletree Hotel.
 The look of the hotel on the outside is cool, and the pool area jutting out on the Ouachita River is an absolute blast for kids.
 Plus, the nautical themes inside will make you feel like you’re at a quaint boutique hotel, not a chain.